-These key areas will provide future opportunities for community pharmacy growth and the evidence highlights some potential risks and challenges in the short to medium term.
+Population aging and deprivation will provide future opportunities for community pharmacy growth and the evidence highlights some potential risks and challenges in the short to medium term.
 These challenges need to be addressed as part of ongoing service development, with the focus on equal opportunities and meeting the changing needs of the population.

-Longer term, the challenge will be to support and enable all pharmacists providing NHS pharmaceutical care to become NHS accredited clinical pharmacist independent prescribers working in collaborative partnerships with medical practitioners.
+For the second year, no community pharmacist has come forward to train as an independent prescriber as the training requires significant resource but ongoing clinic funding is uncertain even in the short to medium term.
+An evolving National contractual framework may help to encourage more community pharmacy involvement.
+A challenge will be to support and enable pharmacists providing NHS pharmaceutical care to become NHS accredited clinical pharmacist independent prescribers working in collaborative partnerships with medical practitioners.